 Founded in 1895 and a University since 1966, Aston is a long established research-led University known for its world-class teaching quality and strong links to industry, government and commerce.
 Professor Dame Julia King became Vice-Chancellor of the University in 2006.

-Aston has been a leading university for graduate employment success for over 25 years.
-The University is currently ranked 8th overall for graduate employment putting even the likes of Oxford in the shade (2013 Sunday Times University Guide).
+Aston is a leading university for graduate employment success, ranking consistently in the top 10 for employability for the last 20 years.
 The University is consistently ranked in the UK's top 40 universities confirming our place amongst the elite.

 Aston's four Schools offer a range of undergraduate and postgraduate degree programmes, and also work with the public and private sectors to develop tailored Foundation Degree programmes.

 Aston University is based in the centre of Birmingham, home to over 65,000 students and one of Europe’s liveliest and most welcoming cities.

 Our friendly and safe 40 acre campus houses all the University's academic, social and accommodation facilities for our 9,500 students.

 Take a look at our timeline of Aston's history below.